 Six months after the first GAA meeting, GAA clubs started being formed around Ireland and saw the beginning of people playing hurling and Gaelic Football.
 With pride, Irish people started taking part in GAA events around the country.

 From its beginning, all the sports under GAA have remained as amateur sports.
-Even, players at the highest level don’t get paid for playing, despite a demanding and intense training schedule.
+Even players at the highest level don’t get paid for playing, despite a demanding and intense training schedule.
 However, one of the most important aspects of GAA is its volunteer ethos.
 Players aspire to reach inter-county level for the pride of representing their family and community parish.

 With Irish Diaspora, the GAA sports continued to develop around the world, as they took their Irish sports to their new homes in the USA, Australia, Europe and many other places.
 There is believed to be over 400 GAA clubs around the world which is very impressive for an amateur sport.